Aceh: Tsunami disaster

 The western coastal areas of Aceh, including the cities of Banda Aceh, Calang, and Meulaboh, were among the areas hardest-hit by the tsunami resulting from the magnitude 9.2 Indian Ocean earthquake on 26 December 2004.
-While estimates vary, over 170,000 people were killed by tsunami in Aceh and about 500,000 were left homeless.
+While estimates vary, over 170,000 people were killed by the tsunami in Aceh and about 500,000 were left homeless.
 The tragedy of the tsunami was further compounded several months later, when the 2005 M8.6 Nias–Simeulue earthquake struck the sea bed between the islands of Simeulue Island in Aceh and Nias in North Sumatra.
 This second quake killed a further 1346 people on Nias and Simeulue, displaced tens of thousands more, and caused the tsunami response to be expanded to include Nias.
 The World Health Organisation estimates a 100% increase in prevalence of mild and moderate mental disorders in Aceh's general population after the tsunami.

 The Pacific Tsunami Warning Center, misjudging the intensity of the Sumatra earthquake, sent out a bulletin that no tsunami was expected following a magnitude 8.0 quake based on historical data.
-Only when more accurate measurements of the quakes >9.0 magnitude became available did scientists at the warning center realize they were dealing with a basin-wide tsunami across the Indian ocean.
+Only when more accurate measurements of the quakes >9.0 magnitude became available did scientists at the warning center realize they were dealing with a basin-wide tsunami across the Indian Ocean.
 When the tsunami hit, it was enormous, and the death toll in Aceh exceeded 100,000.
 There was no tsunami warning system in 2004.
 Tsunami warning systems have improved since the immense death toll drew international notice but in rural areas where many don't have internet access or cell phones it remains a challenge to communicate warnings in a timely manner.
 A warning system was put in place at the request of Aceh residents but it was disabled in 2007 after technical issues and a false alarm that caused a panic.

 The population of Aceh before the December 2004 tsunami was 4,271,000 (2004).
 The population as of 15 September 2005 was 4,031,589, and in January 2014 was 4,731,705.
 The 2020 census produced a total population of 5,274,871, comprising 2,647,563 males and 2,627,308 females.

 As of February 2006, more than a year after the tsunami, a large number of people were still living in barrack-style temporary living centers (TLC) or tents.
 Reconstruction was visible everywhere, but due to the sheer scale of the disaster, and logistic difficulties, progress was slow.
-A study in 2007 estimates 83.6% of the population has psychiatric illness, while 69.8% suffers from severe emotional distress.
+A study in 2007 estimated that 83.6% of the population had a psychiatric illness, while 69.8% suffers from severe emotional distress.